Angelnet Utility Fog Modes

 Service Mode - The UF/angelnet transports consumables to individuals residing within it.
 It can "hide" objects in transit from individuals until such time as the "delivery" is made.

 Teleport Mode - When a sophont wishes to travel somewhere within an angelnetted environment they specify where they want to go and the net 'teleports' them there.
-A section of angelnet at the 'destination' is bound over to the sophonts control and takes on their form (or whatever form they specify to represent them).
+A section of angelnet at the 'destination' is bound over to the sophonts control and takes on their form (or whatever form they specify to represent them); this remote representation is known as an eidolon.
 Meanwhile the net surrounding the traveller takes on the form of the surroundings at the destination.
 As the traveller moves around inside the simulation (which uses the net as an omni directional treadmill allowing them to walk without actually going anywhere) their movements are duplicated by their projection.
-Whatever the traveller's projection experiences is transmitted to them via the net.
+Whatever the traveller's eidolon experiences is transmitted to them via the net.
 Effectively the being has traveled instantly to a distant location without ever leaving home.

 Whisper Mode - An angelnet activated in whisper mode greatly reduces sound transmission as it allows the nodes of the 'net to flex and sway slightly on the support structures, absorbing portions of the kinetic energy imparted via sonic waves.
 Of course, the angelnet is capable of generating most sounds at nearly any section of its extent, allowing stereophonic sound effects for any or all of the sophonts within it.
 Some types of angelnetting may have difficulty damping certain hi-frequency sounds, based on physical constraints.